 There’s isn’t an accurate quantitative assessment (yet) that illustrates, percentage-wise, how much these anti-illness practices and behaviors reduce the risk of getting sick.
 Everyone’s immune system works differently, and the multitude of viruses and infections are contracted in different ways.
 But there is a benefit to trying the aforementioned practices – you’ll not only lower your chances of catching autumn’s most common illnesses, but you’ll enjoy enhanced personal hygiene, too!

-Urgent Care Extra: Your Source for Autumn Illness Cure – and Every Other Season, Too!
+Banner Urgent Care: Your Source for Autumn Illness Cure – and Every Other Season, Too!

-Urgent Care Extra is here to help with all of your seasonal illness and sickness needs.
+Banner Urgent Care is here to help with all of your seasonal illness and sickness needs.
 Our walk-in healthcare clinics, located all over the state of Arizona, provide effective, immediate relief from some of the fall season’s worst illnesses.
-But we’re not just available for fall-related sickness and illnesses; for year-round medical attention, UCE has everything you need for complete peace of mind.
+But we’re not just available for fall-related sickness and illnesses; for year-round medical attention, Banner Urgent Care has everything you need for complete peace of mind.

-From common fall illnesses to occupational medicine, from sports physicals to medical weight loss programs, Urgent Care Extra’s complete and comprehensive care gives you a decided advantage over traditional emergency rooms and doctor’s offices.
-Convenient hours, attentive customer service and affordable rates are just a few reasons that Arizonans have made the switch from the ER to Urgent Care Extra.
+From common fall illnesses to occupational medicine, from sports physicals to medical weight loss programs, Banner Urgent Care’s complete and comprehensive care gives you a decided advantage over traditional emergency rooms and doctor’s offices.
+Convenient hours, attentive customer service and affordable rates are just a few reasons that Arizonans have made the switch from the ER to Banner Urgent Care.

 If you have any other questions about common illnesses during the autumn season, or you’d like to speak with one of our healthcare professionals, just give us a call at (480) 988-9108, or stop by any of our urgent care clinics in Arizona.